Reschivon/jForth/README.md

+An early exercise in Forth and Java.
+Since succeded by this much more powerful [version](https://github.com/Reschivon/RemoteJavaForth)

 # JForth
 A Forth implementation in Java that sticks to the elegance of a bare metal Forth interpreter as much as possible.